Gender role: In sports

-Sport media coverage of males and females differ significantly and this could attribute to the perpetuation of stereotypical gender roles as well as adversely influencing perceptions of women's abilities.
+Sport media coverage of males and females differs significantly, and this could be attributed to the perpetuation of stereotypical gender roles as well as adversely influencing perceptions of women's abilities.
 Male athletes are often portrayed based on their strength and physical prowess, while female athletes are more frequently depicted in relation to their physical attractiveness and, at times, their sexualized attributes.

-Despite the increasing participation and remarkable achievements of female athletes, media coverage of women's sport have yet to catch up with this significant advancement.
+Despite the increasing participation and remarkable achievements of female athletes, media coverage of women's sport has yet to catch up with this significant advancement.
 Female athletes and women's sport receive notably less media attention compared to their male counterparts across various forms of media, and this underrepresentation has worsened over the years, despite the rising levels of female participation and performance.

-The depiction of female athletes and women's sport in the media also tends to vary in terms of tone, production quality in a manner that minimises their efforts and performance.
+The depiction of female athletes and women's sports in the media also tends to vary in tone and production quality, often minimising their efforts and performance.
 One prevalent practice in sport media coverage is the use of gender marking.
 The presentation of male athletes and men's sport is regarded as the standard, while their female counterparts are often considered as the "other" or outside of this norm, as seen in the naming of events, such as "Women's World Cup" while the men's event being simply named as the "World Cup".
 The use of first names and being referred to as "girls" or "young ladies" for female athletes is also seen as infantilizing, which reinforces the lower regard for female athletes and perpetuates pre-existing negative perceptions of women's sport.
-The quality of production and filming of men's and women's sport, such as the use of on-screen graphics, shot variations, duration of video frames and camera angles, are also significantly distinct.
-This influences the audience perceptions by illustrating women's sport as less significant and engaging.
+The quality of production and filming of men's and women's sport, such as the use of on-screen graphics, shot variations, duration of video frames, and camera angles, is also significantly distinct.
+This influences the audience's perceptions by illustrating women's sport as less significant and engaging.
 Thus, female athletes not only face a lack of media coverage, but the little amount of coverage tends to reinforce the hegemonic masculinity present in sport.

 While online sites that promote and cover female athletes exist, these coverages are primarily only found in "niche" sites, which continues to pose challenges in overcoming the prevailing ideology of hegemonic masculinity deeply rooted in sports.
-Therefore, despite the growing participation and outstanding athletic achievements of girls and women, female athletes and women's sports still have a long way to go in achieving equal treatment and fair representation in sports media coverage.
+Therefore, despite the growing participation and athletic achievements of girls and women, female athletes and women's sports still yet to achieve equal treatment and fair representation in sports media coverage.